 Certificate management in Zowe API Mediation Layer

-Review details of certificate management in Zowe API Mediation Layer including running on localhost, Zowe runtime on z/OS.
-This topic also addressing key information about the API ML truststore and keystore, and API ML SAF Keyring.
+Review details of certificate management in Zowe API Mediation Layer.
+This article decribes both how to manage certificates when running on localhost, as well as certificate management using Zowe runtime on z/OS.
+Additional information is provided about about the API ML truststore and keystore, and API ML SAF Keyring.

 - Running on localhost